 To all mothers expecting a baby soon, don’t stop talking to the baby in your belly.
 Research has found that even when she is still slumbering in your womb, your little one is already learning about language and speech.

-By instincts, women know that talking to their unborn baby is a good thing.
-In fact, newborns can recognize the voices they heard during their last trimester in the womb and preferred the voice of their mom over a stranger’s voice.
+By instinct, women know that talking to their unborn baby is a good thing.
+In fact, newborns can recognise the voices they heard during their last trimester in the womb and preferred the voice of their mom over a stranger’s voice.
 Yes, from the sound of your voice, your baby knows you are her mother from the moment she is born.